Artificial Joint in Young People – When is it too Early for Joint Replacement?

 Suitable for:

-Younger patients with multiple joint compartment arthritis (e.g. femoropatellar and medial gonarthrosis simultaneously) or in rheumatic diseases
+Younger patients with multiple joint compartment osteoarthritis (e.g., femoropatellar and medial gonarthrosis simultaneously) or in cases of rheumatic diseases

 2. Unicompartmental knee arthroplasty (UKA)

-- Replacement of only the medial or lateral joint compartment in the knee
+- Replacement of only the medial or lateral joint component in the knee

 - The healthy bone, ligament apparatus, and cartilage in the remaining joint are preserved